ibm-cloud-docs/cloud-logs/template-migration-at.md

 - [ ] Validate the queries migrated for views, and alerts.

-- [ ] For dahboards, review the queries and design the layout of the widgets.
+- [ ] For dashboards, review the queries and design the layout of the widgets.

 - [ ] If you have alerts and migrate by using Terraform, you must apply the Terraform files in `/cl/accountID/manual-tf-files/event-notifications`.